 There are three categories of competition at the SLO Film Fest.
-The George Sidney Independent Film competition is open to filmmakers worldwide, all ages and all genres.
+The George Sidney Independent Film competition is open to filmmakers worldwide, all ages and all genres (including our newest category, Music Video's).
 The Central Coast Filmmaker Showcase is open to producers, writers and/or directors living in San Luis Obispo, Monterey and Santa Barbara counties.
 And the Filmmakers of Tomorrow Showcase is open to youth filmmakers, grades K-12, with films 10 min. or less.

 George Sidney Independent Film Competition Prize categories:

 Best Narrative Feature

 All winners will receive cash prizes: $1000 for feature-length films and $500 for short and student categories.
 Other prizes may also be awarded for Music Videos.

 The Central Coast Filmmaker Showcase films are eligible for awards in the same categories, and other prizes may also be awarded.

 George Sidney competition films will also be eligible for Audience Awards in five categories: Best Narrative Feature, Best Documentary Feature, Best Short Narrative Film, Best Short Documentary Film and Best in Fest (any length.)
 Prizes will be announced in early 2022.

 The SLO Film Fest reserves the right to determine eligibility of any work submitted.
 All films submitted must have a completion date after December 1, 2019.
 Preferred format for screening copies is online link – preferably Vimeo or YouTube.

 Films selected for screening at the Festival will be notified no later than January 31, 2022.
 All George Sidney Independent Film Competition filmmakers will be provided with one night’s accommodation at a hotel in the San Luis Obispo area.
 They will also be given two all-access passes to the 2022 SLO Film Fest.